CodeAPretzel/FBLA-Coding-and-Programming/README.md

 # FBLA-Coding-and-Programming
-- For the FBLA Event Coding and Programming -
+For the FBLA Coding and Programming Event

 Resources used:
 - Electron Vite Framework: https://electron-vite.org/